nikwithak/advent_of_code/README.md

 [2023 Advent of Code](https://adventofcode.com/2023), solved in Rust.

 Please note: A lot of these solutions are a bit hacky or poorly organized.
-They are not necessarily written or documented in a way I'd write Production code.
+They are not written or documented in the same way I'd write Production code, and these solutions favor panicking and over-utilize `unwrap()`, rather than handling errors appropriately.
 I haven't gone through to clean up the solutions once I got the right answers, and there are known bugs for some solutions.
 Solutions haven't been optimized for performance once the right answer has been reached.

 Each solution contains tests for the sample input, as well as the final answers.